router-protocol/router-chain-docs/docs/develop/asset-transfer-via-nitro/tools/nitro-pathfinder-api/performing-cross-chain-transaction/solana-support.md

 sidebar_position: 5
 ---

-For solana getting quote will be same but executing transaction will be different.
+For Solana, fetching the Nitro pathfinder quote will be same as before; however, executing transaction will be different.

-1. When source chain is solana
+1. When the source chain is Solana

 ```jsx
 import {